Do Go On - 536 - FedEx Flight 705

 I don't.

-Should we know?
-Do you reckon we would, we should know.
+Do you reckon we should know?

 Well, you'd know this song, I think.

-I'm trying.
 Put on my blue suede shoes and I boarded the plane.

 Touched down in the land of the Delta Blues in the middle of the pouring rain.